Autosomal dominant cerebellar ataxia

 Autosomal dominant cerebellar ataxia (ADCA) is a form of spinocerebellar ataxia inherited in an autosomal dominant manner.
 ADCA is a genetically inherited condition that causes deterioration of the nervous system leading to disorder and a decrease or loss of function to regions of the body.

 Degeneration occurs at the cellular level and in certain subtypes results in cellular death.
 Cellular death or dysfunction causes a break or faulty signal in the line of communication from the central nervous system to target muscles in the body.
 When there is impaired communication or a lack of communication entirely, the muscles in the body do not function correctly.
 Muscle control complications can be observed in multiple balance, speech, and motor or movement impairment symptoms.
 ADCA is divided into three types and further subdivided into subtypes known as SCAs (spinocerebellar ataxias).

 Types

 Currently there are 27 subtypes that have been identified: SCA1-SCA4, SCA8, SCA10, SCA12-SCA14, SCA15/SCA16, SCA17-SCA23, SCA25, SCA27, SCA28, SCA32, SCA34-SCA37, autosomal dominant cerebellar ataxia and dentatorubral pallidoluysian atrophy.

 Type 1

 Type I ADCA is characterized by different symptoms of ataxia as well as other conditions that are dependent on the subtype.
-Type 1 ADCA is divided into 3 subclasses based on pathogenesis of the subtypes each contain.
+Type 1 ADCA is divided into 3 subclasses based on the pathogenesis of the subtypes each contain.